steveseguin/hotkeyz/README.md

 You can enable the MIDI hotkey support by adding `&midi` to the URL.
 For different key layouts, you can pass 1 or 2 or 3 (etc) as a value to the `&midi` parameter.

-For reference at this time, available sets are:
+The example MIDI hotkeys are configured to control a fictional conferencing app, with layout being:

 ### midi=1

 | MIDI message 	| Example Function
 |--------------	|----------
 | Note G3 	    | Toggle Chat
 | Note A3       | Toggle Mute
 | Note B3       | Toggle Video Output
 | Note C4       | Toggle Screen Share